-Oakfield School offers pupils opportunities to achieve and develop confidence and self-esteem through hands on learning experiences outside the classroom environment.
-In Years, 7 and 8 Pupils have the opportunity to access a local allotment.
+Pupils have opportunities to achieve and develop confidence and self-esteem through hands-on learning experiences outside of the classroom environment.